-Moreover these are associated with, when someone gets injured, loses unfairly or is subject to outside pressures to cheat in some way.
-This has given him reason to reflect that whatever happens on a sporting field, won't inevitably stay on the sporting field?
+Moreover in sports betting, these are associated with, when someone gets injured, loses unfairly or is subject to outside pressures to cheat in some way.
+I wonder whether what happens on a sporting field, won't inevitably stay on the sporting field?

 What might we say to this?